-“I’m not, I thought she was your older sister.”
+“I’m not, I thought she was your older sister,” I affirmed.

-“Yeah Andrew, be nice to me,” I teased and crossed my arms agreeing.
+“Yeah Andrew, be nice to me,” I teased crossing my arms agreeing.

 He groaned, “mom please.”
-Mrs. Strong hit his arm and scolded and then smiled to me before going to the direction of the house.
+Mrs. Strong hit his arm and then smiled to me before going to the direction of the house.

 Andrew began staring at me with a creepy expression: glazed eyes and a smirk at my tank top.
 Do I have a spot or something?
 I followed his gaze noticing he’s looking at my boobs.
 It was popped out for cleavage on top since I wasn’t wearing a bra.
 I growled but I heard him say nice.
 Ugh, pervert.

 “Rachel, did you give them the donuts?”
 Mom asked standing next to me suddenly.

 “He has it,” I pointed to Andrew.
 They both introduced themselves to each other, Daisy came back to say hi to my mom.